usdigitalresponse/project-papua/README.md

+⚠️ **This project is no longer maintained!** ⚠️ While USDR is no longer providing fixes or updates to it, it remains open-source for you to fork or reference for your own projects.
+If you represent a government agency and need help developing eligibility screening tools or software similar to Project PAPUA, please get in touch at https://www.usdigitalresponse.org/request-help/.

 # Project PAPUA

 The Pilot Application for Pandemic Unemployment Assistance (PAPUA) project is a prototype service providing a unified unemployment intake form and delivers validated unemployment claims to various State backends.
 This project is a volunteer-led effort and part of the [US Digital Response network.][1]